xalaida/laravel-translatable/README.md

 If you do not want to automatically load or save translations when you interact with a translatable property, you can disable the feature.

-To disable it for a specific model, override the `autoLoadTranslations` or `autoSaveTranslations` methods in your model like so.
+To disable it for a specific model, override the `getterAsTranslation` or `autoSaveTranslations` methods in your model like so.

 ```php
 class Post extends Model